yiyi-zhang-cu/PROJECT-Deblur_Images/code_ipynb/README.md

 # APMAE4990 PROJECT - Deblur Images
-The jupyter notebook [**`main.ipynb`**](main.ipynb) contains the implementation of the other approach introduced in [DeblurGAN: Blind Motion Deblurring Using Conditional Adversarial Networks](https://arxiv.org/pdf/1711.07064.pdf) and the evaluation of the two approaches.
+The jupyter notebook [**`main.ipynb`**](main.ipynb) contains the implementation of the other approach introduced in [DeblurGAN: Blind Motion Deblurring Using Conditional Adversarial Networks](https://arxiv.org/pdf/1711.07064.pdf) and the evaluation of the approach.

 ## Dataset: